Baloise–Trek Lions

-Baloise-Trek Lions (UCI Code: TBL) is a UCI Continental cycling team based in Belgium which focuses predominantly on the cyclo-cross season.
+Baloise–Trek Lions (UCI Code: BTL) is a Belgian professional cycling team based in Belgium which focuses predominantly on the cyclo-cross season.
 The team is named after its main sponsors, Bâloise and Trek.
-The team had various different names in the past amongstr which Spaar-Select and Telenet-Fidea.
+The team had various different names in the past amongst which Spaar-Select and Telenet-Fidea.

 Previous leaders of the team are the former Cyclo-Cross World Champions – Erwin Vervecken and Bart Wellens as well as the double Under 23 Cyclo-Cross World Champion, Zdeněk Štybar.
 Kevin Pauwels also rode for the team.
 The team manager is Sven Nys and the directeur sportifs include two former Cyclo-Cross World Champions – Danny De Bie and Roland Liboton.